timschott/interview-prep/ds/ml-conceptual.md

     * where critical value is z-score at sig level!
       * ie, the z score corresponding to a "p val" of .05
     * standard dev or standard error depending on what you are working with
-* what is a p value?
+* what is a p-value?
   * the probability of obtaining the observed sample mean given the value stated in the null hypothesis is TRUE.
   * The probability that, *in the long run*, the null hypothesis remains accurate (which will never be 0 just because of how things work out).
   * When it is sufficiently small - less than alpha -- we *reject* the null and adopt the alternative explanation.